 I was glad when we stopped for a couple of minutes to have a look back at the glacial lagoon and wait for the other group.

-You will notice that the first part of the glacier hike is through a blackish area - this is lava ash and it came as a surprise to me how much ash there was on this first part of the glacier.
+You will notice that the first part of the glacier hike is through a blackish area - this is volcanic ash, and it came as a surprise to me how much ash there was on this first part of the glacier.

 Hikers on Sólheimajökull glacier

-Again we are talking about the Eyjafjallajökull eruption back in 2010 with tonnes of lava ash from the eruption going into the air and covering the surrounding areas, including the Sólheimajökull glacier.
+Again, we are talking about the Eyjafjallajökull eruption in 2010, when tonnes of volcanic ash were blown into the air and covered the surrounding areas, including the Sólheimajökull glacier.

 And of course, there are ash layers in the glacier from different volcanic eruptions through the centuries.

-In many places, we had to jump over small creeks which came streaming down from the melting glacier.
+In many places, we had to jump over small creeks that came streaming down from the melting glacier.

 Blue ice in Sólheimajökull glacier